SantiagoEnriqueGA/custom_database/README.md

   - [`transaction.py`](segadb/transaction.py): Implements the `Transaction` class for transaction handling.
   - [`users.py`](segadb/users.py): Implements the `User`, `UserManager`, and `Authorization` classes for user management and authorization.
   - [`views.py`](segadb/views.py): Implements the `View` and `MaterializedView` classes for view management.
+  - ['crypto.py'](segadb/crypto.py): Implements the `CustomFernet` class for encryption and decryption.
 - **tests/**: Contains unit and performance tests for the database library.
   - [`run_all_tests.py`](tests/run_all_tests.py): Runs all available tests.
   - [`test_utils.py`](tests/test_utils.py): Utility functions for tests.